vippsas/vipps-partner/partner-keys.md

 [Vipps MobilePay Technical Documentation](https://developer.vippsmobilepay.com/docs/partner/).
 <!-- END_COMMENT -->

-As a Partner Plus or Partner Premium partner ([see partner levels](https://developer.vippsmobilepay.com/docs/partner/partner-level-up/)), you manage transactions on behalf of Vipps MobilePay merchants.
+As a [*Partner Plus*][level-url] or [*Partner Premium*][level-url] partner, you can manage sales units and make transactions for your merchants through *partner keys*.
-We provide you with *partner keys*, which allow you to use your own API credentials to make API calls on behalf of *all* your merchants (i.e., all the sales units that are linked to you as a partner).
+These credentials allow you to make API requests on behalf of the sales units linked to you as a partner, whether they are Point of Sale (POS) integrations, online stores, apps, or other.

-The partner keys work for the sales units regardless linked to you as a partner, whether the keys are used in a POS integration, in a webshop, or something else.

-There are two ways to use partner keys:
+There are two ways of using partner keys:

-1. To use the
+1. Use the
    [Management API](https://developer.vippsmobilepay.com/docs/APIs/management-api/)
-   to manage your merchants' sales units and improve the flow for creating new sale units through pre-filled information.
+   to manage your merchants' sales units and improve the flow for creating new sale units through pre-filled information. (*Available for all partners with a signed contract.*)
-2. To make requests to the API platform on behalf of your merchants (including moving money).
+2. Make requests to the [main APIs (including moving money)](https://developer.vippsmobilepay.com/docs/APIs/#main-apis) on behalf of your merchants. (*Requires a bit more approvals, see below.*)

-All partners (with a signed contract) can use partner keys for (1), but (2) requires more - see the rest of this document.

 For partners making API calls on behalf of merchants:

-* The partner uses the partner keys (the partner's own "special" API keys) for all its merchants.
+* The partner uses the partner keys for all its merchants.
 * The partner specifies the MSN of the sales unit its acting on behalf of in the HTTP header.

 ## Types of partner keys